anbox-cloud/discourse-docs/ref/anbox-https-api.md

 #### POST

 * Description: Upload a static image to Anbox
- After a camera is enabled,  a static image (only jpeg format is supported by far) can be uploaded to Anbox as camera data.
+ After a camera is enabled,  a static image (only JPEG format is supported by far) can be uploaded to Anbox as camera data.
  * Operation: sync
  * Return: standard return value or standard error